 In January 2010, the Company entered into an agreement with Anthony Marchese pursuant to which the Company issued to Mr. Marchese 300,000 shares of common stock as compensation for serving as a member of the Company's board of directors.
 In October 2009, in connection with our private placement, the Company sold Mr. Marchese, a director, 62,500 shares of common stock, Class A Warrants to purchase up to 62,500 shares of common stock, and Class B Warrants to purchase up to 31,250 shares of common stock for gross proceeds of \$25,000, the terms of which were identical to those offered to other investors in the Company's private placement.
-In October 2009, in connection with our private placement, the Company sold Insiders Trend Fund, LP, an affiliate of Mr. Marchese, 125,000 shares of common stock, for gross proceeds of \$55,000, the terms of which were identical to those offered to other investors in the Company's private placement.
-In October 2009, in connection with our private placement, the Company sold Insiders Trend Fund, LP, an affiliate of Mr. Marchese, 125,000 shares of common stock, for gross proceeds of \$55,000, the terms of which were identical to tobe offered to other investors in the Company's private placement.
-In October 2009, shares of common stock, and Class B Warrants to purchase up to 62,500 shares of common stock for gross proceeds of \$50,000, the terms of which were identical to those offered to other investors in the Company's private placement.
+In October 2009, in connection with our private placement, the Company sold Insiders Trend Fund, LP, an affiliate of Mr. Marchese,125,000 shares of common stock, Class A Warrants to purchase up to 125,000 shares of common stock, and Class B Warrants to purchase up to 62,500 shares of common stock for gross proceeds of \$50,000, the terms of which were identical to those offered to other investors in the Company's private placement.